JayeshHadke/Cryptography-Network-Security/README.md

  - Sharing of public key takes place with the help of any Trusted Thired Party Services.
  - A cipher text is encrypted using Receivers Public key and can decrypte using receivers private key.

+ > Public key which is create by receiver for transformation in sender side has assocication with receivers Private key.

+### Classical Encryption Techniques

+A simple and basic encryption techniques used to transform a data in Cipher Text.
+Now a days, we are not using this type of encryption techniques Because these are the basic and oldest encryption techniques which is easy to decrypt using Cryptoanalysis or Brute Force Techniques.

+Types :

+- Substitution Techniques
+    - in this technique, each letter is replaced by any another sysmbol or number
+    - same data should not reapeat
+- Transformation Techniques
+    - sort of permutation is used to make a different cipher text with same text but with arrangements

+**Substitution Techniques**

+Types :

+- Caesor Cipher
+- Monoalphabetic Cipher
+- PlayFair Cipher
+- Hill Cipher
+- Polyalphabetic Cipher
+- One Time Pad

+**Transposition Technique**

+Types :

+- Rail Fence
+- Row Column Transposition